Notselwyn/NEAT-Car-Racing/README.md

 # NEAT Car Racing
 NeuroEvolution of Augmenting Topologies meets Car Racing.

+Got any suggestions (especially regarding the NEAT config)?
+Send me a DM at Discord: @Lau#1337

 ## Dependencies

 To install the following dependencies, run `pip install -r requirements.txt` in the source directory.